President Trump reads the Holy Bible, 2 Chronicles 7: 11-22 from the Oval Office April 21 at the 6 P.M. hour.

 Chronicles 26.
 Uzziah became the next king of Judah, young and successful and made Judah powerful again, but his pride got the best of him and he became a leper, an outcast.
 Jotham, his son became de facto regent until Uzziah’s death.

 Acts 19:23-41.
-The tradesmen of Ephesus, who made souvenirs in the form of shrines and idols of silver considered Paul and the many believers bad for business.
+The tradesmen of Ephesus, who made souvenirs in the form of shrines and idols of silver considered the Apostle Paul and the many believers bad for business.
 After all, Ephesus was the idol worship center of Artemis (Diana).
 This led to the riot at Ephesus.

 2 Chronicles 21.
 The reign of Jehoram in Judah.